-Regulation 50 of The Conservation (Natural Habitats, &c.)
-Regulations 1994 requires a competent authority to undertake a review of any existing consent or permission to which Regulation 48(1) would apply if were being reconsidered as of the date on which the site became a European site.
-Where a review is required under these provisions it must be carried out as soon as reasonably practicable.
+Regulation 50 of the Conservation (Natural Habitats, &c.)
+Regulations 1994 requires competent authorities to undertake a review of all existing consents and permissions affecting SAC and SPAs, as soon as possible after the site officially becomes a Site of Community Importance.
 This will have implications for discharge and other consents, which will need to be reviewed in light of these objectives and may mean that lower targets for background levels of contaminants etc. will need to be set.

-Table 3 Summary of operations which may cause deterioration or disturbance to the Poole Harbour European marine site interest features at current levels of use
+Table 3 Summary of operations which may cause deterioration or disturbance to the Pagham Harbour European marine site interest features at current levels of use7